 If it was a convolutional layer, the input will be the number of filters from that previous convolutional layer.

-The output of a convolutional layer the number of filters times the size of the filters.
+The output of a convolutional layer is the number of filters times the size of the filters.
 With a dense layer, it was just the number of nodes.

 Let’s calculate the number of learnable parameters within the Convolution layer.